Domain-aware priors stabilize, not merely enable, vertical federated learning in data-scarce coral multi-omics: Results

-We evaluated three VFL approaches on the \textit{M. capitata} thermal stress classification task using leave-one-out cross-validation across five random seeds.
-Domain-aware VFL achieved a mean AUROC of $0.833 \pm 0.030$, substantially exceeding both the NVFlare VFL baseline ($0.500 \pm 0.125$) and the state-of-the-art LASER method ($0.600 \pm 0.215$).
+We evaluated three VFL approaches plus an equal-weights ablation condition on the \textit{M. capitata} thermal stress classification task using leave-one-out cross-validation across five random seeds.
+REEF achieved a mean AUROC of $0.776 \pm 0.039$, substantially exceeding both the NVFlare VFL baseline ($0.500 \pm 0.125$) and the state-of-the-art LASER method ($0.557 \pm 0.191$); the ablation results are reported separately in the \textit{Ablation: domain priors versus dimensionality reduction alone} section.

 Fig~\ref{fig:performance} presents the comprehensive performance comparison.
 Standard NVFlare VFL performance was consistent with random chance, an expected outcome in an extreme $P \gg N$ regime ($P=90,579$, $N=13$) where gradient updates are dominated by noise.
-In contrast, the proposed domain-aware VFL restored a favorable signal-to-noise ratio, enabling the model to learn stable decision boundaries.
-LASER, despite sophisticated label-aware representation learning, achieved only modest improvements with high variance, reflecting training instability.
+In contrast, REEF restored a favorable signal-to-noise ratio, enabling the model to learn stable decision boundaries.
+LASER, despite sophisticated label-aware representation learning, achieved only modest performance above chance with high inter-seed variance (SD=0.191), reflecting training instability in the P$>>$N regime.